nashikouen/kotatsuBBS/README.md

 now you can enable and start all of the services<br>
 ```
 rcctl enable php82_fpm mysqld httpd
-rcctl start php82_fpm httlps
+rcctl start php82_fpm httpd
 ```
-before hopping into the webview. go and edit this file and set some defaults ``boardConfigs/baseConf .php``
+before hopping into the webview. go and edit the fallowing file and set some defaults ``boardConfigs/baseConf .php``

-with everything set up. go to your website and go to /install.php fallow the instructions and then delete instal.php off your webserver and everything should be set!.
+with everything set up. go to your website and go to install.php fallow the instructions and then delete instal.php off your webserver and everything should be set!